Fen Line Users Association

 There is more detail on the project here and pictures of work at the site here and in our picture library and a video here.

-The draft Rail Reform Bill was published earlier this year.
-It stops well short of creating GBR as the independent organisation envisaged by Williams, instead including explicit provisions for the government to continue interfering with the day-to-day running of the railways.
-The Transport select Committee is now scrutinising it; the evidence submitted to it, including FLUA's, is here.
+A draft Rail Reform Bill was published earlier this year by the previous government.
+It stopped well short of creating GBR as the independent organisation envisaged by the Williams report, instead including explicit provisions for the government to continue interfering with the day-to-day running of the railways.
+The Transport select Committee scrutinised it; the evidence submitted to it, including FLUA's, is here.
+There was not enough time to pass it before the general election.

-The legislation is not expected to be enacted before the general election, and Labour (who are widely expected to form the next administration) have now published their own Plan (full text PDF here).
-They say "Great British Railways will have the operational independence to make decisions relating to fares, timetables, track access and other operational aspects of the railway" but also that it "will have to agree the most substantive decisions with the Secretary of State" so a lot will depend on the definition of "substantive".
-To avoid the compensation costs that would be incurred by nationalisation, RoSCos and open access operators would continue in their present roles and train operating franchises would continue until their current term expires.
+The Labour party published their own Plan (full text PDF here) earlier this year.
+It said "Great British Railways will have the operational independence to make decisions relating to fares, timetables, track access and other operational aspects of the railway" but also that it "will have to agree the most substantive decisions with the Secretary of State" so a lot will depend on the definition of "substantive".
+To avoid the compensation costs that would be incurred by nationalisation, RoSCos and open access operators will continue in their present roles.
+Train operators will continue until their current term expires, which in the case of Great Northern is at the end of March 2025; the Bill to allow them to be taken into public ownership has already had its second reading in the Commons.

 Ely area capacity enhancement